aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-project-online/_index.md

 ```

 ## Step 4: Load Individual Projects and Output Resource Count
-For each project returned in the previous step, load the full `Project` object and display the **resource count**.
+For each project returned in the previous step, load the full `Project` object—this call **loads project data** for the specific ID—and display the **resource count**.

 ```java
 for (ProjectInfo p : reader.getProjectList()) {